We use affiliate links and may receive a small commission on purchases. Read more about us.

 – Heat Settings

 We measured the differences in the temperatures of these three tools since the amount of heat is a very important component of the decision-making process.
-While high heat can be detrimental for fine strands, too low temperature may be a deal breaker for unruly hair.
+While high heat can be detrimental for fine strands, too low temperature may be a deal-breaker for unruly hair.

-Considering these, The Single Shot is perfect for thick hair as it gets hot enough to tame unruly hair.
+Considering these, The Single Shot is perfect for thick hair, as it gets hot enough to tame unruly hair.
 The Double Shot, on the other hand, creates safe and smooth results with fine hair as it doesn’t get as hot, with its oval shape that pulls the hair less.

 – Handle Temperature

-You may think that the handle’s temperature is not a big deal but if you use your hot air brush every day and for longer periods of time, it will affect your session’s comfort and quality.
-While The Double Shot (86°F) and The Single Shot (82°F) have average temperatures, The Half Shot gets considerably hot with 90°F.
+You may think that the handle’s temperature is not a big deal, but if you use your hot air brush every day and for longer periods of time, it will affect your session’s comfort and quality.

 We would say none of these are alarming numbers and they’re all safe, under average, and easy to use.